cme212/course/notes/lecture-13/testing.md

 ## Testing exceptions

-* In many cases we need to test not only the behavior of the code when it gets the expected input, but also how it deals with unusual situations
+* In many cases we need to test not only the behavior of the code when it gets the expected input, but also how it deals with unusual situations.

-* Often this means the code will throw an exception
+* Often in these cases this means the code will throw an exception.

 Check out `bank/test6.cpp`: